 - a.
-Consent for Help: If the survivor consents to talk with a counselor, the staff member will immediately seek to contact the counselor for immediate assistance.
-The staff member then will contact the survivor to provide the name of the proposed counselor.
-The victim then may ask for a different counselor if the proposed counselor is known to the survivor and unacceptable for any reason.
-In such an event, the staff member will request another counselor who is available and then repeat the identification process.
-When no proposed counselor is approved by the victim, the staff member will immediately call Metroplex Counseling. - b.
-Refusal of Help: If the victim declines to talk with a counselor, any information obtained by the staff member will be reported to the Director of Campus Life.
+Consent for Help: If the victim consents to talk with a Pastoral Counselor, the staff member will immediately seek to contact Julie Cole for immediate assistance.
+The victim will also be given additional counseling options to include Timelycare.com/tku - b.
+Refusal of Help: If the victim declines to talk with a counselor, any information obtained by the staff member regarding an incident on campus will be reported to the Director of Student Development.